voukatas/go-ja4/README.md

 - Automated testing and benchmarking are not yet implemented.

 ## To-Do
-- Restructure the project for better modularity.
+~- Restructure the project for better modularity.~
-- Add unit and integration tests.
+~- Add unit and integration tests.~
 - Extend support for QUIC/UDP traffic.
 - Automate testing with real-world traffic captures.